isabella232/livefyre.en/help/t_add_custom_buttons.md

 >1.
 Pass an additional argument in your ConvConfig object named actionButtons, containing an array of objects describing each button you would like to add.
 >1.
 Define a key for the text to display for each button.
 >1.
 Add a callback that will be invoked on a click event for each button.
+>The callback is invoked with an object with two keys: ` authorId` and ` contentId`.